Three things that delay IBS recovery & what to do about them

 The IBS Audio Program is a structured, step-by-step IBS protocol.
 We have users in over 45 countries since 1998.
 Tried and trusted.

-April is for Awareness and Action: Embrace IBS Relief with Audio Program 100.
+Embrace IBS Relief with Audio Program 100.
+Go to Product Page

 MP3 Version - Pay once, yours forever!

 Note: IBS Recovery in this article refers to improved management of IBS symptoms.
 At the time of writing, medical professionals do not view IBS as curable.
-However, given that little is sure about the exact cause of IBS, and limited medical IBS treatments are available to health professionals, it is natural that they should be of that opinion.
-However, how can they say there is a cure if they don't know what causes the condition in the first place?
+However, given that little is certain about the exact cause of IBS, and limited medical IBS treatments are available to health professionals, it is natural that they should be of that opinion.
+However, how can they claim a cure if they don't know what causes the condition in the first place?
 While there is much conjecture, the jury is still out!
-However, none of this detracts from the fact that for nearly 40 years hypnotherapy protocols have existed, and been proven time and again to significantly reduce IBS symptoms and frequency of presentation, for some becoming symptom-free.
-Some hopeful signs are emerging
+However, none of this detracts from the fact that for over 40 years hypnotherapy protocols have existed, and been proven time and again to significantly reduce IBS symptoms and frequency of presentation, for some becoming symptom-free.
+Some hopeful signs are emerging.